Have you considered becoming a school governor?

 Volunteering as a school governor gives you the chance to have a direct, positive impact on the lives and educational outcomes of children and young people in your local area.

 To apply to become a school governor is easy.
 Complete the below expression of interest form.
-This form will be shared with our Schools Engagement Coordinator who will follow up on in interest:
+This form will be shared with our to Schools and Colleges Partnerships Manager who will follow up on in interest:

 Following this, you will then be sent an online application link - complete the application form online highlighting your skills, your motivation and specifying what you are looking for including phase of education and the distance you want to travel from either home or work.
 Governors for Schools will then get in touch with you with suitable vacancies, make introductions to the school and guide you through the next steps of the process.